RODA/StatConverter/docs/index.md

 - click on "New", then "Browse" and indicate the folder where R is installed, typically in C:/Program Files/R/R-4.2.0/bin (the actual version number depends on the moment when R is installed)

-### Running StatConverter from sources
+## Running StatConverter from sources

-StatConverter can also be started from its source files.
+For the advanced users (Linux users, for instance) StatConverter can also be started from its source files.

 The first step is to create a clone of the [GitHub](https://github.com/RODA/StatConverter) repository.